 Goal One: To form a launch team (c.
-3-12 people as Members or as Associate members (i.e., those for a while staying at their current churches)) in late Sept.
-2020 and begin worshiping in a home or other location, praying diligently for God’s guidance – and encouraging one another.
+3-12 people as Members -- or as interested parties staying at their current churches) in late Sept.
+2020 and begin worshiping in homes or other locations, praying diligently for God’s guidance – and encouraging one another.

 Goal Two: within 24 months of forming a Launch Team, to form a slightly larger (c.
 30?) group, beginning to also to form the logistical aspects of a new church, including all of the following:

 ~~a. establishing a regular (rented?) meeting place that is wheelchair accessible [done]

 ~~b. creating an official website; and mailing and email address lists [done]

 ~~c. appointing temporary clerical leadership & Leadership Board.

 ~~d.
 Incorporating; getting an employer number (EIN) [done]; and establishing tax-exempt

 status according to IRS 508c(1)(A) or IRS 501c(3) [done]